-Providers likely deal with multiple systems to handle patient data.
+Providers often deal with multiple systems to handle patient data.
 Between EMRs, lab data, patient contact information, paper intake forms, and more, it’s difficult to provide coordinated and efficient patient care.

 With the steady influx of information systems, and the associated sharp increase in the volume of medical data for each patient, a new challenge has arisen – making patient data available whenever and wherever it is needed.
 Providers need systems that “talk” to one another to deliver high-quality care that makes use of that data.

 Let’s start with a quick definition.
 On a technical level, interoperability refers to the ability for different IT systems and software applications to communicate, exchange data, and use that healthcare information.
 In healthcare, that means connecting different data systems and EMRs to deliver seamless medical care to patients, so providers can see at-a-glance lab results, medical history, and past visits easily.

 But it’s easier said than done.
 Here’s why interoperability is more important than ever for providers: